 There’s nothing refreshing about taking a big gulp of ice water and tasting the garlic you put in the freezer last week.
 Once ice cubes have taken on the scents around them, they’ll never get rid of them.
 Toss those and start fresh.
-If this is a problem you have found yourself facing, it might be time to invest in ice cube trays can help preserve the ice cubes’ freshness and keep them odor-free.
+If this is a problem you have found yourself facing, it might be time to invest in ice cube trays with lids—they can help preserve the ice cubes’ freshness and keep them odor-free.
 This 4-pack from Amazon has silicone bottoms that make popping out a cube or two extra easy.
 Plus, they stack neatly so you can keep your freezer neat and organized!
 And on that note, here’s how often you should be cleaning your freezer.

 Forgotten freezer meals

 Look at you with your freezer full of healthy freezer meals!
 It’s great to plan ahead but don’t get overambitious with your meal prep.
 Prepared freezer meals should be eaten within three months.
 Try a first-in, first-out approach, and keep track of your freezer’s contents using labels.
 These freezer-safe container labels from Amazon give you space for a date and the container contents, as well as instructions for re-heating.

 Stale coffee beans

 Storing ground coffee in the freezer can preserve freshness but be mindful of how long those beans have been sitting in there.
-Coffee beans absorb moisture, as well as different tastes, and smells around them, so make sure to use them within three months.
+Coffee beans absorb moisture, as well as the various tastes and smells around them, so make sure to use them within three months.
 Not sure what to do with extra beans in such a short amount of time?
 Here are some uses for coffee you didn’t know about before.

 How long has that bag of frozen mixed veggies been sitting in the back of your freezer?
 If it survived your last move, it’s time to toss it.
-Frozen veggies can be kept in the freezer for about three months or shorter if you notice freezer burn.
+Frozen veggies can be kept in the freezer for about three months—or shorter, if freezer burn has crept in.
 Here are 18 kitchen products that will help you stop wasting food.

 Pastries with creamy filling

 Once you’ve gone to the trouble of making a heavenly cheese danish from scratch, the last thing you want to do is throw away the leftovers.
-Pastries and other treats with cheese or creamy filling don’t keep well in the freezer; in fact, many of the foods that cannot be frozen are dairy products.
+But pastries and other treats with cheese or creamy filling don’t keep well in the freezer; in fact, many of the foods that cannot be frozen are dairy products.
 Toss those cheese danishes after a month (or just eat them to avoid this problem altogether).
 And if you are currently lamenting because you were hoping to freeze your surplus of milk, fear not!
 Here’s the trick to freezing milk.